szapp/FeatShare/doc/config.rst

 .. glossary::

     features.anchorPattern.regex
-        This setting defines by regex how key-value pairs (anchor name and text to insert, respectively) are captured.
+        This setting defines by regex how key-value pairs (trait and text to insert, respectively) are captured.
         Key and value need to be matched in subpatterns, which will be assigned in :std:term:`features.anchorPattern.key` and :std:term:`features.anchorPattern.value`.